 The US government will spend $470 Million to learn more about “Long Covid”, its causes and potential treatments.

-The National Institutes of Health announced Wednesday the plans, with a grant being awarded to University.
+The National Institutes of Health announced Wednesday the plans, with a grant being awarded to New York University.
 The goal is to enroll up to 40,000 children and adults nationwide.
 The effort, called “Recover,” will include researchers from more than 30 US institutions.

 France